-- 21. The main international IP conventions and treaties that will be referred to in this analysis are: - (a) the International Convention for the Protection of Performers, the Producers of Phonograms and Broadcasting Organizations, 1961 (the "Rome Convention, 1961"); - (b) the Paris Convention for the Protection of Industrial Property, 1967 (the "Paris Convention, 1967"); - (c) the Berne Convention for the Protection of Literary and Artistic Works, 1971 (the "Berne Convention, 1971"); - (d) the Convention for the Protection of Producers of Phonograms Against Unauthorized Duplication of their Phonograms, 1971 (the "Phonograms Convention, 1971"); - (e) the TRIPS Agreement, 1994; - (f) the WIPO Copyright Treaty, 1996 (the "WCT, 1996"); and, - (g) the WIPO Performances and Phonograms Treaty, 1996 (the "WPPT, 1996").
+- 20. The copyright and related rights conventions and treaties administered by WIPO provide an international framework of principles and standards which ratifying States implement in national laws.
+The international conventions and treaties provide for flexibility on a range of issues and, therefore, national legislation can differ widely from one jurisdiction to another.
+In practice, therefore, IP protection is first and foremost a matter for domestic law.
+International treaties also, importantly, facilitate enforcement of rights in foreign jurisdictions on the basis of national treatment and reciprocity. - 21.
+The main international IP conventions and treaties that will be referred to in this analysis are: - (a) the International Convention for the Protection of Performers, the Producers of Phonograms and Broadcasting Organizations, 1961 (the "Rome Convention, 1961"); - (b) the Paris Convention for the Protection of Industrial Property, 1967 (the "Paris Convention, 1967"); - (c) the Berne Convention for the Protection of Literary and Artistic Works, 1971 (the "Berne Convention, 1971"); - (d) the Convention for the Protection of Producers of Phonograms Against Unauthorized Duplication of their Phonograms, 1971 (the "Phonograms Convention, 1971"); - (e) the TRIPS Agreement, 1994; - (f) the WIPO Copyright Treaty, 1996 (the "WCT, 1996"); - (g) the WIPO Performances and Phonograms Treaty, 1996 (the "WPPT, 1996"); and, - (h) the Beijing Treaty on Audiovisual Performances, 2012 (the "Beijing Treaty, 2012") (treaty not yet in force).
+13